ibm-cloud-docs/cephaas/connect-from-nvme-of-initiators.md

 1. Connect to the NVMe-oF target.

-    Use the storage_identifiers.id that is returned in the host details in GET /hosts API.
+    Use the `storage_identifiers.id` that is returned in the host details in the `GET /hosts` API.

     ```sh
     nvme connect -t tcp -a GATEWAY_IP -n storage_identifiers.id